StewartLynch/SegmentedPicker/index.md

 The first method is not very "SwiftUI" in that in SwiftUI, you are less likely to pass additional arguments into a View, but rather apply a modifier like "background" that can modify and update the view.

+So let's undo everything that you have done in that file